-128 Dorrance Street, Suite 400 Providence, RI 02903 Phone: (401) 831-7171 Fax: (401) 831-7175 www.riaclu.org info@riaclu.org TESTIMONY IN SUPPORT OF 21-H 5054, RELATING TO "NET NEUTRALITY" February 23, 2021 The ACLU of Rhode Island wishes to express its strong support for this bill, which is designed to address the important free speech issue known as "net neutrality."
-It is important to note, that in addressing, this bill merely codifies a practice that is already in place by executive order for state contracts.
+128 Dorrance Street, Suite 400 Providence, RI 02903 Phone: (401) 831-7171 Fax: (401) 831-7175 > www.riaclu.org info@riaclu.org ACLU OF RI POSITION: SUPPORT TESTIMONY IN SUPPORT OF 22-H 7187, RELATING TO "NET NEUTRALITY" February 9, 2022 The ACLU of Rhode Island wishes to express its strong support for this bill, which is designed to address the important free speech issue known as "net neutrality."
+It is important to note that this bill merely codifies a practice that is already in place by executive order for state contracts.
+While we recognize that President Biden has indicated his support of net neutrality and has nominated a pro-net neutrality candidate for the FCC, uncertain federal political relations only emphasize the importance of accomplishing the safeguarding of this practice in state statute as well.
 It is almost impossible for most of us to imagine getting through the day without using the internet.
 Open and equal access has been an essential cornerstone of this medium, but a Federal Communications Commission vote during the Trump Administration undermined the idea of an open internet and the principle of "network neutrality" that has sustained it.
-So what does "net neutrality" mean?
-It means that internet service providers must provide everybody non-discriminatory access to the internet, and not pick and choose what information you can get access to, or how long it takes you to get that information.
+Net neutrality ensures that internet service providers must provide everybody nondiscriminatory access to the internet, and not pick and choose what information you can get access to, or how long it takes you to get that information.
 It means treating these providers the same way that phone companies are treated.
 Imagine the phone company barring you from receiving certain phone calls based on the content of what the person on the other line wanted to tell you.
-Imagine the phone company requiring you to wait for the phone to ring 25 times before the person on the other end of the line could answer, based solely on who that person was or whether they had paid the company to let you reach them after only 2 rings.
+Imagine the phone company requiring you to wait for the phone to ring 25 times before the person on the other end of the line could answer, based solely on who that person was or whether they had paid the company to let 2 you reach them after only 2 rings.
 Now imagine those scenarios as applied to the internet, because that is what the lack of net neutrality permits.

-2 The phone company can't do these things because it is what is known as a "common carrier."
+The phone company can't do these things because it is what is known as a "common carrier."
 With this status, it is generally barred from discriminating against the calls coming through its system by halting, slowing, or otherwise tampering with them.
 It means you don't get a slower connection to the local pizza place down the street because Pizza Hut is paying the phone company to rout your call faster to them.
 It is this status as applied to the internet that the FCC repealed.